Work should not be a pain in the neck! (Or wrist, or shoulder for that matter!)

 c) Place the phone just to the left side of your desk if you are right handed and to the right side if you are left handed.

-d) Place the phone close enough so you don’t have to extend your reach to use it.
+d) Place the phone close but it is not bad to move and have to extend your reach to use it, to get more movement.

-e) Be sure cords are out of the way.
+e) Be sure cords are out of the way, so you’re not wrestling with them!

 #8) Postural Accommodations to Avoid: